Many Central Coast homeowners prefer blinds to any other form of window covering.

 Roller blinds, meanwhile, were much less labour and material intensive.
 With today’s convergence of both, however, this difference in cost is not so marked.

-For help with choosing the blinds Central Coast people prefer, call us at Bay Blinds and Doors.
-Our number is 0414 320 148, and our website is at https://www.bayblindsanddoors.com.au.
+For help with choosing the blinds Central Coast people prefer, call us at Bay Blinds & Doors.